BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words

 where $\mu$ is the M{\"o}bius function defined in \eqref{mobius mu function}.
 The proof that these two are inverses of each other comes from the identity \eqref{mobius function identity}.
 See appendix \ref{section: mobius inversion} for a more detailed description of the useful properties of the M{\"o}bius function.

 So the Hilbert series for $T$ and $T_{ST}$ are related by

 Now we look at the structure of $T_{ST}$.
-A single trace can be written as Tr$(...)^k$, where the interior of the brackets is an aperiodic matrix word, and $k$ is some positive integer that we call the periodicity.
-So for example Tr$XY$ has periodicity 1 while Tr$XYXY = $Tr$(XY)^2$ has periodicity 2.
-Clearly the periodicity and the aperiodic matrix word (which is only defined up to cyclic rotations) identify the trace.
+A single trace can be written as Tr$( \ldots )^k$, where the interior of the brackets is an aperiodic matrix word, and $k$ is the number of periods.
+So for example Tr$XY$ has 1 period while Tr$XYXY = $Tr$(XY)^2$ has 2.
+Clearly the number of periods and the aperiodic matrix word (which is only defined up to cyclic rotations) identify the trace.
 Therefore we have

-where $T_{ST}^{(1)}$ is spanned by the aperiodic (periodicity 1) single traces and $K$ is spanned by the positive integers.
+where $T_{ST}^{(1)}$ is spanned by the aperiodic single traces and $K$ is spanned by the positive integers.
 Consider an element $k \otimes w$, where $w$ is an aperiodic single trace of weight $(n,m)$ (i.e. contains $n$ $X$s and $m$ $Y$s), then the weight of $k \otimes w$ is $(kn,km)$.
 So the two tensor factors interact non-trivially with respect to the weightings.
 Taking account of this, the Hilbert series of $T_{ST}$ and $T_{ST}^{(1)}$ are related by

 where the $k$th term in the sum corresponds to the subspace $k \otimes T_{ST}^{(1)}$ of $T_{ST} = K \otimes T_{ST}^{(1)}$.
 Defining the coefficients of the two Hilbert series by

 the relation \eqref{hilbert series mobius transform} becomes